-School leaders will have to wait until next year's spending review to find out if there will be any additional revenue cash in the government's long-term school-funding available "in due course".
+School leaders will have to wait until next year's spending review to find out if there will be any additional revenue cash in the government's long-term school-funding plans.

 Critics also pointed out the £400 million fund pales in comparison to the estimated £6.7 billion needed to bring all school buildings in England up to a "satisfactory" standard.